New Jersey EBT Deposit Schedule for 2025

 Apply for Expedited (Emergency) NJ SNAP

-You may be able to get a replacement allotment loaded to your card within seven calendar days by applying for expedited service.
-To qualify, you must meet one of three fast-track tests:
+You may be able to get an emergency SNAP allotment loaded to your card within seven days.
+To qualify for this expedited service, your household must meet one of these tests:

-Your household income is under $150 and liquid resources are under $100.
+• Your household income is under $150 and you have less than $100 in liquid resources.

-Your rent or mortgage plus utilities are higher than your current income and cash.
+• Your rent/mortgage and utilities are higher than your current income and available cash.

-File a new or supplemental application and tell the worker you are requesting “expedited service.”
-Missing paperwork does not delay issuance if your identity is verified, and benefits must be available within seven days.
+File a new application and tell the worker you are requesting “expedited service.”
+As long as your identity is verified, benefits must be made available no later than the seventh day after applying, which can help before your next deposit on the EBT payment schedule.

-If you need food while waiting, you can find a same-day pantry or mobile distribution through the Community FoodBank of New Jersey.
+If you need food immediately, you can find a same-day pantry or mobile distribution through the Community FoodBank of New Jersey’s statewide map.

 Ask for a Household-Change Review

-Medical costs for a senior or disabled member
+• Medical costs for a senior or disabled household member.

-Report the change through your county SNAP office or the NJOneApp portal.
-By rule, counties must raise your allotment for the next issuance when they receive a report of a new household member, income loss of $100 or more, or increased shelter costs.
+By rule, counties must raise your allotment for the next issuance when they receive a report of a $100 or more income loss, a new household member, or higher shelter costs.
+Any missed increases are retroactive.
+If an adjustment is denied, you can request a supervisor conference or file for a Fair Hearing.

 Stretch the Gap With No-Cost Groceries